 A personal injury lawyer hunched over a deskPedestrian accidents can affect any person who is walking, jogging or simply standing when they become tangled in an accident with a vehicle on public roads.
 But these accidents can occur all over the place — not just at crosswalks.

 Negligent drivers can be held accountable for striking a pedestrian on the road or in a parking lot, or even when simply backing out of their driveway.
+An Alpharetta personal injury lawyer can help you hold these drivers accountable and seek the compensation you deserve.
 Regardless of your situation, we’re here to review your case and help you figure out the best path forward.

 Reach out to our team today to schedule your first free, confidential case evaluation (with no obligation).
 At the CEO Lawyer Personal Injury Law Firm, we’re here to help you tackle the difficult road to recovery, and we can help you protect your rights along the way.